 - Improved Focus: Mindfulness exercises train your brain to stay present, making it easier to concentrate on tasks.

-- Emotional Regulation: Being mindful helps you recognise and manage your emotions better, preventing anxiety from taking control.
+- Emotional Regulation: Being mindful helps you recognize and manage your emotions better, preventing anxiety from taking control.

 - Enhanced Self-Awareness: Discovering your thought patterns through meditation can help in understanding the root causes of your anxiety.